Erudika/paraio.org/src/monolite/partials/010-serialization.md

 attributes that are read-only like `type` and `id`.
 These are created once and never change so when calling `update()` they will be skipped.

-`@Cached` is used internally by Para for caching and you don't need to used it in your projects.